 Your child may have tons of fancy new school supplies, the latest, coolest wardrobe, and sports equipment for the upcoming school year, but do they have a healthy mouth?
 What about all the tools and skills they will need to maintain it?
 Our Lincoln Dentist for Children at Preserve Family Dentistry, shares her ideas on preparing kids for school and will help ensure that dental problems do not interfere with school performance.

-Although we aren’t technically a pediatric dental office or pediatric dentists, we still care about your little ones as much as you do and we hope you find our back to school tips useful!
+Although we aren’t technically a pediatric dental office or pediatric dentists, still know that every dentist in Lincoln, NE at our dental clinic still cares about your little ones as much as you do and we hope you find our back to school tips useful!

 Oral health is just as important as routine immunizations and boosters

 Our Lincoln Dentist for Children says: “According to the American Dental Association, an examination for oral health performed by a dentist is just as important as the immunizations and booster shots children need.
 A dental exam and cleaning should be incorporated into any checklist that parents make to help them and their child(ren) prepare for the upcoming school year.
 Tooth decay affects more U.S. children than any other chronic or infectious disease, as noted by statistics that were posted by the Centers for Disease Control and Prevention.
 Nearly 20 percent of children, ages 2 to 19 years old, have some form of untreated tooth decay.
 Dental pain and or disease can lead to difficulty in many tasks, including eating, speaking, playing, and learning and countless hours of missed school.”

 Your Lincoln Dentist for Children states that a back-to-school checklist should always consist of the following: